Emmanuel20-Netto/Robotics-simulation-exercise-/README.md

 - step 4: Run the simulation on wwebot, no need to close thonny since information is been sent over wifi.
 ### Communication between Webot and ESP-32 Flow chart
 ![image](https://github.com/user-attachments/assets/e0a810cc-e653-4eb5-95ad-c3e05979eb1a)
+### Authors and Credits
+- Authors Emmanuel Tenneng Nji / Simon Poelma
+- This would not be possible without the help from Simonf9